 The Home edition comes in only ONE desktop size, 53″ x 30″.
 Color choices are black, white, walnut and light oak, all a thinly-coated, lightweight 3/4″-thick MDF affair.
 Like the bases, these tops are made in China as cheaply as can possibly be made.
 The base comes in either black, grey or white powder coat paint.
 There are no other size or decor choices, this is it for the home edition.

-In an age when 99%+ of standing desks are dual motor it really tells you something when Autonomous tries to slough off a single-motor desk as “reliable.”
+In an age when 99 percent of standing desks are dual motor it really tells you something when Autonomous tries to slough off a single-motor desk as “reliable.”
 As one of the many things they tossed out to make this desk as cheap as possible, the Home Edition doesn’t have any overload protection.
-While the desk is rated for 220 lbs of lift the first sign of trouble is its glacially-slow transit speed of 0.8 inches per second (20% slower than the published specification), which gets even slower, and noisier, as you add more desktop loading.
+While the desk is rated for 220 pounds of lift, the first sign of trouble is its glacially-slow transit speed of 0.8 inches per second (20 percent slower than the published specification), which gets even slower, and noisier, as you add more desktop loading.
 This is a key reason why people seem to be burning out Home Edition desks pretty easily.

 Be sure to check out our primer on Do Weight Ratings on Electric Desks Really Matter? to understand why this single-motor, single-stage design with no overload protection is just begging for reliability issues.
 Side-loading stresses are always an issue with lifting columns that use such cheap “glides” to separate the telescoping tubes as are used in the SmartDesk products.

 Factoring for side-load stresses on the simple, single-stage legs, even Autonomous’ own website recommends upgrading to the Business Edition if you’re going to use a triple-monitor setup.
-That tells you that even they know the 220 lb rating is for “ideal conditions” and doesn’t factor in the weight of the top itself.
+That tells you that even they know the 220-pound rating is for “ideal conditions,” and doesn’t factor in the weight of the top itself.
 Single-stage lifting columns are inherently less stable than dual-stage as we explain in our primer on Standing Desk Stability Factors.